7HM/locales/README.md

 Translation tool
 ================

 Here is the [Learning Locker project on Transifex](https://www.transifex.com/organization/learning-locker/dashboard) - it provides a handy interface to help track how many strings are needing translated for any language being worked on.

+The files on Transifex are automatically updated when we make changes to the core english files in Learning Locker.
+As they are translated, we merge them here.